Kootenai Health often gets questions from the public and media about our organization. Here are a few commonly requested facts about Kootenai.

 In the course of a year, Kootenai Health hosts dozens of community outreach events.
 These events cover a variety of topics from heart disease, cancer, to injury prevention.
 Kootenai uses these events to educate the community on preventive measures, early detection, and more.
 Kootenai Health is also active in community events and sponsors various programs that speak to our mission.
 Please see more about our outreach and community involvement here.

-The Kootenai Health family medicine residency program started in 2014.
+The Kootenai Health Family Medicine Residency program started in 2014.
 It is a three-year program affiliated with the University of Washington Family Medicine Residency Network.
 The program is designed to train full-spectrum family medicine providers, with a focus on training physicians for future practice in rural family medicine.
-All 24 of the graduates to date have obtained board certification, and 17 are practicing in Idaho.
+All graduates to date have obtained board certification and are practicing in Idaho.
 More information about the residency program is available here.

 Unique Awards and Designations

 Kootenai Health is routinely recognized and ranked as a leader in health care by patients, peers, and national organizations.
-Examples include Gallup Great Workplace, Magnet Nursing Excellence, and participation in the Mayo Clinic Care Network.
+Examples include Gallup Great Workplace, and Magnet Nursing.
 More information on Kootenai Health’s accomplishments is available here.

 Here is a list of our community reports for the past decade.
 Kootenai Health has exceeded our projected budgets/revenue/growth for the past 10 years.